eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 3.13
+- Now you can call Molpify like this: Molpify(someNumber, decimalPlaces,2) and it won't apply all the letter prefix things, regardless of your game's scientific notation setting

 ## 3.12
 - I removed the molpies and grapevines from the wrong place
 - The previous Tool Factory changes broke Tool Factory (and all your tools) if you didn't have Tool Factory